MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

+# Configure your RPi and jukebox

+This is the second step.
+Make sure to go through the [Installation](INSTALL-md) first.

-# Identify and configure your RFID reader
+## Identify and configure your RFID reader

 The RFID reader is connected to your RPi via USB.
 As you plug it in, it should have made a 'beep'.
 And each time you swipe a keyring or card across the card reader, it should also make a 'beep'.